Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 For best germination, either soak your seeds for 24 hours before planting or “nick” them, i.e. make a small cut in the outer shell of the seeds being careful not to damage the embryo inside, to allow moisture to enter the seeds and start the germination process.

 Sweet peas grow best in cool weather.
 In zones 7 and warmer, plant your seeds outdoors in the fall after Labor Day or very early in the spring.
 Zones 6 and cooler you can either start your seeds indoors 6 to 8 weeks before your last frost and set them out in the early spring or direct sow the seeds in the early spring as soon as the soil is workable.

 Plant the seeds 1 inch deep and 2 to 3 inches apart.
 Germination should occur in 7 to 15 days.
 When the seedlings are several inches tall, thin them to 6 to 8 inches apart.
-Overcrowding will result in stunted growth and encourages the spread of disease.
+Overcrowding will result in stunted growth and encourage the spread of disease.
 Thinning your plants allows for air circulation which will prevent problems with mildew.

 Birds can be a problem until your seedlings are 4 to 5 inches tall.
 Cover your plants with netting as you do your strawberry plants or simple invert small plastic strawberry baskets over them until they grow tall enough to no longer draw unwanted attention from the birds.

 If you wish to fertilize, use a balanced fertilizer.
 Too much nitrogen encourages foliage growth and discourages flowering.

 Sweet peas need 50 days of temperatures below 60⁰F to bloom well.
 They stop blooming when the temperatures rise above 65⁰F.
 If you wish to harvest the flowers for a lovely bouquet, the best time is early in the morning before the dew dries when they have the most scent.
 Choose stems where the lowest buds are just beginning to open.
 The rest of the flowers will open after the stems have been cut and arranged.
 Harvesting the flowers also encourage the plants to continue to bloom rather than going to seed.

 © 2017 Caren White